 Each week the winning house is announced in assembly and at the end of the school year a cup is awarded to the overall winner.
-Your child/ren will be told which house they are in within 2 weeks of starting school.

 How will my child be taught to read?

-How is home / school communication managed?
+How is home/school communication managed?

 Red Books in lower school and Diaries in upper school – Both parents and teachers are encouraged to make comments in these books.
 In lower school these are checked daily but from year 3 onwards it is the child’s responsibility to hand this to the adult if a message has been written in the book for them.
 Comments can be about anything of interest – achievements, minor concerns, homework, praise, general queries etc.